Social justice: Opposition to concept

 Hayek argued that proponents of social justice often present it as a moral virtue but most of their descriptions pertain to impersonal states of affairs (e.g. income inequality or poverty), which are cited as "social injustice".
 Hayek argued that social justice is either a virtue or it is not.
 If it is, it can only be ascribed to the actions of individuals; however, most who use the term ascribe it to social systems, so social justice in fact describes a regulative principle of order; they are interested not in virtue but power.
 For Hayek, this notion of social justices presupposes that people are guided by specific external directions rather than internal, personal rules of just conduct.
 It further presupposes that one can never be held accountable for ones own behaviour, as this would be "blaming the victim".
 According to Hayek, the function of social justice is to blame someone else, often attributed to "the system" or those who are supposed, mythically, to control it.
 Thus, it is based on the appealing idea of "you suffer; your suffering is caused by powerful others; these oppressors must be destroyed."
 Ben O'Neill of the University of New South Wales and the Mises Institute argues:

 [For advocates of social justice] the notion of "rights" is a mere term of entitlement, indicative of a claim for any possible desirable good, no matter how important or trivial, abstract or tangible, recent or ancient.
 It is merely an assertion of desire, and a declaration of intention to use the language of rights to acquire said desire.

 In fact, since the program of social justice inevitably involves claims for government provision of goods, paid for through the efforts of others, the term actually refers to an intention to use force to acquire one's desires.
 Not to earn desirable goods by rational thought and action, production and voluntary exchange, but to go in there and forcibly take goods from those who can supply them!

-Psychologist Steven Pinker argues that social justice "sees society as a struggle for power, also zero-sum, among different sexes, sexual orientations, and races [and] also has a contempt for science".
-Media commentator Jordan Peterson argues that social justice promotes collectivism and sees individuals as "essentially a member of a group" and "not essentially an individual".
-He also argues that social justice "view[s] the world" as "a battleground between groups of different power".